senesis/sandbox/compatibility_with_CliMAF.md

 ## Keypoints of the IS-ENES3 standard interface

-The IS-ENES3 standard interface (hereafter ISI) for pluging diagnostic scripts in evaluation tools (called `tools`) is based on a (recommended) script description file, a master interface file and data definition files.
+The IS-ENES3 standard interface (hereafter ISI) for pluging diagnostic scripts in evaluation tools (hereafter `tools`) is described in the main body of the present document.

+It is based on a (recommended) script description file, a master interface file and data definition files.
 It assumes that the script is implemented as a command line tool which is driven by the master interface file content.
 The interface files are in Yaml format.

 The optional, static **script definition file** provides the list of mandatory and optional keys (i.e. parameter names) for the script, and